PoulomiMukherjee/MyWork/README.md

 # Welcome to my GitHub page!

-Please find the list of data analyses that I have worked on mentioned below:
+Please see the list mentioned below to learn more about the projects I have completed.
+You can also click on the project names to redirect to the concerned repositories for the detailed overviews and the code files.

 ### [Credit card fraud detection on highly imbalanced data for a banking organisation](https://github.com/PoulomiMukherjee/CCFraudDetection)